wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 Introduction to Linear Algebra
 ------------------------------

-For a short and intuitive introduction to the core concepts of Linear Algebra, we recommend chapters 1 through 4 of `3Blue1Brown's *Essence of linear algebra* series <https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab>`__ (*Vectors, what even are they?*, *Linear combinations, span, and basis vectors*, *Linear transformations and matrices*, and *Matrix multiplication as composition*).
+For a short and intuitive introduction to the core concepts of Linear Algebra, we recommend chapters 1 through 4 of `3Blue1Brown's Essence of linear algebra series <https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab>`__ (Vectors, what even are they?, Linear combinations, span, and basis vectors, Linear transformations and matrices, and Matrix multiplication as composition).

 What is State-Space?
 --------------------